 - Wood that feels spongy or “gives” with pressure

-- Soil in wood cracks and crevices
+- The soil in wood cracks and crevices

 - Any areas of rot

-Exterior WDO Inspection
+Exterior WDO/WDI Inspection

 - Any sign of termite activity